vCloud-DFTBA/faythe/docs/autoscaling.md

 }
 ```

+- The user should aware of the query language (PromQL is the only one at this time).

+- In order for the query to target the hosts that are part of the OpenStack AutoscalingGroup, the `query` configuration parameter should contain an unique set of labels (for example: `stack_asg_id`, `stack_asg_name`...).

-- A scaler is created.
+* A scaler is created.
 If a scaler with the same id was existed, just recreate it, Manager has a registry to manage scaler lifecycle.
 Faythe leverages [Etcd watch for changes mechanism](https://www.oreilly.com/library/view/coreos-essentials/9781785283949/ch02s04.html) to update the registry.
 The rule is quite simple.

 ```
 - PUT + Create: start scaler.